ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 Description: How I stopped kernel_tasks process from consuming 100% of CPU on my MacBook Pro.
 ---

-Recently I stated experiencing a weight issue with my 2016 MacBook Pro.
+Recently I stated experiencing a weird issue with my 2016 MacBook Pro.

 I occasionally play [Velocidrone FPV racing simulator](https://www.velocidrone.com/) on it.
 So far it worked fine.
 Although MacBook Pro doesn't have enough power to run it in 4K resolution, it works reasonably well in 1280x1024.